Burn Rate Formula: How to Calculate Burn Rate and Runway

 Step-by-Step Calculation

-Step 1 — List every monthly expense.
+Step 1.
+List every monthly expense.
 Include hosting, SaaS tools, domain fees, contractor invoices, payment processing fees, and any salary you pay yourself.
 If you pay annually for something (like a domain or insurance), divide by 12.

-Step 2 — Sum them up.
+Step 2.
+Sum them up.
 That total is your gross burn rate.

-Step 3 — Subtract your MRR.
+Step 3.
+Subtract your MRR.
 Take gross burn minus your monthly recurring revenue.
 The result is your net burn rate.
-If the number is negative, congratulations — you’re cash-flow positive and don’t have a burn problem.
+If the number is negative, congratulations, you’re cash-flow positive and don’t have a burn problem.

-Step 4 — Divide your cash balance by net burn.
-Open your bank account, note the balance, and divide.
+Step 4.
+Divide your cash balance by net burn.
+Open your bank account, note the balance, and divide by your net burn rate.
 The result is your runway in months.

 Worked Example